0n1udra/slime_server/README.md

 - [beautifulsoup4](https://pypi.org/project/beautifulsoup4/) (For `?serverupdate` feature)

 # Setup
 1. Create Discord bot in Discord Developer Portal.
-Scroll down for Instructions or click [here](#create-discord-bot)
+Scroll down for instructions or click [here](#create-discord-bot)
 3. Setup Python venv (if using) and install libraries.
-Scroll down for more.
+Scroll down for instructions or click [here](#using-virtualenv-or-venv).
 4. Update settings by editing `user_config.json` variables.
+Scroll down for more or click [here](#user-configs)
 5. Run `python3 run_bot.py help`, shows commands to setup tmux and/or run bot.
   - `python3 run_bot.py setup` - Create required folders if starting from scratch.
   - `python3 run_bot.py startbot` - Starts bot.
   - `python3 run_bot.py attachbot` - Attach to tmux/screen if using.
   - `python3 run_bot.py startbot attachtmux`
 6. Use `?setchannel` or `?sc` command to set channel id.
 This is optional, any command issued to the bot will update the channel_id, however you may not see an output for that command until reissued.
 7. Read through the help pages with `?help` or `?help2` in Discord.
 8. Optionals: